rubygems/rfcs/text/0000-add-funding-uri.md

 # Reference-level explanation

 Right now, there is a very similar "print a message" gem attribute by way of `post_install_message`.
 A crucial difference between `post_install_message` and `funding_page` is that `post_install_message` ought to be preserved for essential information.
 Sometimes, open source maintainers abuse this attribute by printing their own non-essential messages, to the annoyance of users.
-To this end, bundler added an `ignore_messages` configuration option, which would silence `post_install_message`s on an individual gem or global level.
+To this end, bundler added an `ignore_messages` configuration option, which silenced `post_install_message`s on an individual gem or a global level.

-I do not believe that displaying a single message indicating gems which need `funding_page` reaches this level of annoyance.
+I do not believe that displaying a single message indicating gems which need funding reaches this level of annoyance.
 Therefore, I do not expect `ignore_messages` to have an impact on `bundle fund`, or the `X gems are looking for funding` message printout, nor should an opt-out flag or configuration should be considered at this time.

-`bundle init` should not add a placeholder for `funding_page`.
+`bundle init` should also not add a placeholder for `funding_page`.

-The inclusion of a group (eg. `bundle update --group test`) should only show funding information for that group.
+The specification of a group when installing or updating (eg. `bundle update --group test`) should only show funding information for that group.

 # Drawbacks

 A possibility is that many gems will decide to include `funding_page` attribute in their specification.
-Keeping track of this data may result in issues storing all of these URLs in an array; however, this is unlikely.
+Keeping track of this data could result in performance issues storing all of these URLs in an array; however, this is unlikely.
 More probably, the popularity of this attribute runs the risk of rendering the feature useless.
 Imagine a scenario where `bundle install` prints this information out:

 ```
 75 gems you depend on are looking for funding
   Run `bundle fund` for details
 ```

 Will someone sit down and look at 75 different URLs?
 Probably not.
-But it is better to allow for this information rather than to never see it at all.
+But it is better to allow for this information rather than to never know about it at all.

 # Rationale and Alternatives